YoYoGames/Guides/LocalisationContribution.md

 # Plugin Loading

 The GameMaker Package Manager (currently in 2024.800+ betas only) can be used to load a language plugin manually.
+This allows you to receive updates for languages without having to download a new version of the IDE.

-Open **Tools** -> **Package Manager** and click on the (+) button in the top right.
+Open **Tools** -> **Package Manager** and in the drop-down menu in the top-right, select "Localisation Plugins".

+If that source does not exist, you can add it yourself.
+Click on the (+) button next to the drop-down menu.

-Click on (+) again below the list that shows GMRT.
-This will open a dialog where you can add the Localisation Plugins source:
+Click on (+) again below the list.
+This will allow you to enter details for a new package source.
+Use the following details:

 ![image](https://github.com/user-attachments/assets/be18680d-49b1-4807-b71b-a557bf7a603f)